Login Sign in

 Trifexis for Dogs packaging

-Because fleas can carry a common species of tapeworm, you may want a product that offers flea control in addition to deworming.
-Trifexis is a comprehensive option in this regard—it not only deworms but also offers heartworm prevention and kills adult fleas.
-The prescription medication is effective against hookworm, roundworm, and whipworm infections, and it comes in small, beef-flavored tablets.
-It can be given to dogs 8 weeks and older, and it’s designed to be used on a monthly basis.
+Because fleas can carry a common species of tapeworm, consider a product that offers flea control in addition to deworming.
+Trifexis is a comprehensive option: it deworms, prevents heartworm, and kills adult fleas.
+The prescription medication is effective against hookworm, roundworm, and whipworm infections.
+Given monthly as small, beef-flavored tablets, it’s safe for dogs 8 weeks and older.

 Highlights